UPCOMING WELLFLEET EVENTS

 Join local educator Violeta Villamil for free Spanish classes for anyone who wants to learn basic Spanish or improve upon their existing conversational Spanish skills!

-Open University of Wellfleet at Preservation Hall
+University of Wellfleet at Preservation Hall

 Racial Justice Study Group